 Not-same but equal?

 On average, women are better at reading comprehension and writing, fine motor coordination, perceptual speed, and recall from long-term memory.
-Men have better visuospatial skills, and are better able to mentally rotate 3D objects.
+Men have better visuospatial skills, and they tend to be better able to mentally rotate 3D objects.

 There are also physical differences in the brain.
 Women tend to have a relatively larger hippocampus, which is involved in long-term memory, as well as greater communication between the two hemispheres of the brain.
 Men have a larger amygdala, which is involved in fear and threat response, and their amygdala functions differently, so that they’re less likely than females to retain vivid memories of emotional events.
 Particular variations in the brain’s cortex are generally more common in males than females, but they also tend to be seen in females with autism spectrum disorder, so that may relate to autism being more common in males.